 Mechanical switches often tend to be louder but there is such a wide variety of switches available that you can dampen the noise level and still benefit from the low actuation force required to press the key.

 It is worth noting that membrane boards have a tendency to break quicker due to the membrane layer flattening out over time, resulting in the keyboard becoming less responsive.
 Mechanical keyboards are easy to disassemble and clean plus when you factor in the responsive switches they feature, they are a must for gamers.

 While it doesn’t have anything to do with performance, aesthetics play a huge part in the selection process.
 Keyboards with full RGB customization options are preferred these days and ideally, you’d want one that can be customized to your liking.

 You would struggle to find an uncomfortable keyboard but you will find the more premium boards feature luxury extras like wrist rests and adjustable feet.

 Keyboard Switches also factor into the comfort side of things as Cherry MX Reds may offer the ultimate for gaming performance but they do tend to be quite loud so make sure you get the right ones!

 Other Features: Macros, Keycaps, etc.

-Nowadays, there are a lot of features that are included on high end keyboards.
+Nowadays, there are a lot of features that are included on high-end keyboards.
 For instance, macro keys can be a huge asset while gaming, multimedia and volume keys offer some extra convenience, and replaceable keycaps can offer a textured feel.
 Just know the more features the board has will often be reflected in the price but we feel we have found some great keyboard deals in this list.
 If there are any boards you feel should have made our best gaming keyboard list then feel free to comment below with your suggestion.